 Make to-do lists handy and messages visible with chalkboard walls.
 Choose locations close to the fridge or pantry door, so when items run out they can be easily noted.
 Leave important reminders about appointments and commitments for family and friends.
 Lightly sand shiny metal surfaces, like stainless steel, before applying chalkboard paint.
 Use painter’s tape to mark off the desired location, and allow curing for three days before use.
 Consider adding molding around chalkboard walls to conceal borders.
 “Season” the board by rubbing the entire surface with white chalk.
 Erase with a wet cloth or disposable towel.

-According to the 2014 Cost vs Value report by Remodeling Magazine, major kitchen remodels cost an average of $109,935, with a resale value of $69,973 – meaning homeowners only get 63.6 percent of their investments recouped.
+2014 Cost vs Value report by Remodeling Magazine, major kitchen remodels cost an average of $109,935, with a resale value of $69,973 – meaning homeowners only get 63.6 percent of their investments recouped.
 Paint is extremely low-cost and especially beneficial for staging homes.
 Although basic, fresh paint modernizes culinary spaces temporarily to benefit existing residents and potential buyers alike.